 Tales Of A Fourth-Grade Nothing

 This is a book written by Judy Blume, a well-regarded author of children’s literary works.
-Judy Blume wrote this book back in 1972, but it’s still very popular with young reluctant readers, today.
+Judy Blume wrote this book back in 1972, but it’s still very popular with young reluctant readers today.
 This book is part of a series known as the Fudge series.

 Wayside School

 Wayside School is a series of great chapters written by Louis Sachar where every chapter has some sort of crazy mishap that takes place with various characters.
-These are easy reads for most 8-year-olds and really fun for them.
+These are easy reads for most 8-year-olds and fun for them.
 Other kids will even love the full-color covers of these literary works.
 They’ll be drawn in right from there.
-This series is one that some boys love, also.
-The middle school age group is full of mostly 8 and 9-year-olds and they just love crazy mishap situations.
+This series is one that some boys love, too.
+The middle school age group is full of mostly 8 and 9-year-olds, and they just love crazy mishap situations.

 Nancy Drew

-Frequently Asked Questions(FAQs)
+Frequently Asked Questions (FAQs)

 What Are The Best Middle School Chapter Books?

 To encourage younger readers to keep reading, give them exciting and fun literary works to read.
-Some recommended literary works: are Charlie and the Chocolate Factory by Roald Dahl, Mrs. Piggle-Wiggle by Betty MacDonald, Lost Treasure of the Emerald Eye by Geronimo Stilton, The Boxcar Children by Gertrude Chandler Warner, Make Way for Dyamonde Daniel by Nikki Grimes.
+Some recommended literary works that trade readers will enjoy are: are Charlie and the Chocolate Factory by Roald Dahl, Mrs. Piggle-Wiggle by Betty MacDonald, Lost Treasure of the Emerald Eye by Geronimo Stilton, The Boxcar Children by Gertrude Chandler Warner, Make Way for Dyamonde Daniel by Nikki Grimes.
+There are good ones by authors like Brian Selznick, Nikki Grimes, Judy Blume, Beverly Cleary, Louis Sachar, and more.

 What Is The Middle School Reading Level?